 Reminder: Students should check their OU email accounts regularly for official correspondence.

 The majority of a student’s coursework (6 out of 11 courses) MUST be completed, with a posted grade, when the Program of Study (POS) is submitted for review.
-If coursework from previous semester has not been completed, or grades have not been posted, the student’s POS will be held for review until this requirement is met.
+If coursework from previous semester has not been completed, or grades have not been posted, the student’s POS will be held for review until grades for the previous semester have been posted.

 Degree candidates MUST meet the following eligibility requirements by the start of their exam semester: